eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-connections.md

 | `thing:namespace`  | Namespace (i.e. first part of an ID)  | _org.eclipse.ditto_ |
 | `thing:name` | Name (i.e. second part of an ID ) | _device-123_ |

-Event more than those above, all mentioned [connection placeholders](basic-placeholders.html#scope-connections) may be used in target addresses.
+Even more than the ones above, all mentioned [connection placeholders](basic-placeholders.html#scope-connections) may be used in target addresses.

 Example: